Isentropy/brevity/README.md

 Brevity is meant to save gas on simple workflows.
 It's deliberately bare bones.
 You can CALL and STATICCALL, manipulate memory, and do flow control. **Brevity has no operations to directly manipulate storage.** It can only manipulate storage via CALLs to exposed functions.

 ### Usage
-See [OwnedBrevityInterpreter](contracts/OwnedBrevityInterpreter.sol) for an example of a brevity interpreter contract that can be used only by an owner.
+See [OwnedBrevityInterpreter](contracts/OwnedBrevityInterpreter.sol) for an example of a Brevity Interpreter contract that can be used only by an owner.

 ## Version 0.1 syntax
 Brevity has no code blocks.
 Each line exists on it's own.
 You can: